 United Planet Quests are designed to be immersive, authentic, comprehensive and provide you everything you’ll need to succeed.
 The program elements allow you to engage fully with a new culture, forge strong relationships, and challenge yourself.
 Most importantly, we partner with the community to ensure your experience will be important, relevant and helpful to the community you serve.

 United Planet provides emergency travel and medical insurance for all volunteers.
 All Ghana staff members participate in extensive health and safety training, and are available at all times by 24-hour phone line.
 Upon enrollment, you will receive a full emergency contact list.
 In addition, we register all of our volunteers with US Department of State’s Smart Traveler Enrollment Program (STEP).
 We recommend booking a doctor’s appointment or visiting a travel health clinic a few months out to update your vaccinations.
 Read more about health and safety.

-United Planet arranges transportation to and from the airport in Ghana and will ensure that you arrive safely at your host house.
+Due to varying airline prices, United Planet does not arrange or cover the cost of flights to and from Ghana.
+However, we arrange all ground transportation to and from the airport in Ghana and will ensure that you arrive safely at your host house.
 You will either walk or take public or private transportation to your host project, both of which are very affordable.
 Daily commuting costs are covered by volunteers.